openshift/ci-docs/content/en/docs/release-oversight/disruption-testing/code-implementation.md

   - Creating the event broadcaster, recorder and monitor
   - [Attempting to query the backend](../backend_queries) and timing out after the max interval (1 second typically)
   - Analyzing the disruption events for disruptions that exceed allowable values
-- When the disruption is complete the disruptions tests are validated via Matches / BestMatcher to find periods that exceed allowable thresholds
+- When the disruption is complete, the disruptions tests are validated via Matches / BestMatcher to find periods that exceed allowable thresholds
   - [Matches](https://github.com/neisw/origin/blob/43d9e9332d5fb148b2e68804200a352a9bc683a5/pkg/synthetictests/allowedbackenddisruption/matches.go#L11) will look for an entry in [query_results](https://github.com/openshift/origin/blob/master/pkg/synthetictests/allowedbackenddisruption/query_results.json) if an exact match is not found it will utilize [BestMatcher](#best-matcher) to look for data with the closest variants match

 {{% comment %}}